 Article Processing Charges can be made by Credit Card or PayPal.
 The details of how to make the payment will be sent to you after your article has been accepted for publication.
 If you choose to pay by Credit Card or PayPal, we will send the instructions and link to make the payment to the corresponding author's email address.
 You will be required to click on the link which will take you to the payments page.
 You can then make the payment using a secure gateway.
 If there is any bank surcharge or processing fees for sending us the Article Processing Charges, you will have to arrange for the funds for it.
 An receipt of the amount paid will be sent to you within 48 hours of receipt of the payment.

 Do I get a discount if my institution is a member of Institutional Membership program?

 If your institute is enrolled in our Institutional Membership program, you will receive full or part waiver in Article Processing Charges based on the option selected by the member institute.

 Please check if you institution is a member here

-If the Article Publication Charges are revised what will I be charged?
+If the Article Processing Charges are revised what will I be charged?

 If the Article Processing Charges payable for an article submitted for publication are revised while your manuscript is under review you still pay the lower Article Processing Charges, which were applicable at the time you submitted your manuscript.
 If an institution enrolled in our Institutional Membership program ceases to be a Member while the manuscript is being processed authors will still receive all membership benefits.
 However, if an institution becomes a member after the author has submitted an article, that article will not be covered by the membership benefits.